nhsx/nhsx-internship-projects/README.md

 # nhsx-internship-projects
-A single repository containing the current NHSX Internship Projects
+A single repository containing the current NHS England Internship Projects

 Individual project descriptions can be found in the `projects` folder